JulyIghor/DockerEvents/README.md

 # Docker Events
-Bash script that posts Docker Events to Telegram.
-It is made to use low RAM and CPU usage.
+A simple Bash script that posts Docker Events to Telegram.
+It is minimal implementation and it is using a few MB of RAM and low CPU usage.

 # Environment variables
 `TELEGRAM_API_TOKEN` - Telegram bot API key\